Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 k.
 Episiotomy scar tissue can be inflexible and affect future birthings

 Routine episiotomy is not an evidence-based practice.
-Despite the evidence that the benefits and risks of episiotomy are not justified, some obstetricians persist in using it routinely for their conveniences, to the detriment of their patients.
+Despite the evidence that the benefits and risks of episiotomy are not justified, some obstetricians persist in using it routinely for convenience, to finish the delivery more quickly.
+In other cases, some obstetricians believe that all first-time mothers will require an episiotomy, to the detriment of their patients.

 References